 If revising an existing Recommendation, the [ITU-T A.5] justification does not need to be repeated for already existing non-ITU normative references (since justification was done when the text was originally approved).

+For incorporation of text from standards produced by other organizations, the requirements of [ITU-T A.25] shall be met.

 10.5 Coordination with ISO/IEC and ITU-T | ISO/IEC common texts